-Devil's Thumb Lake Trail is a 13.3 mile moderately trafficked out and back trail located near Nederland, CO that features a lake and is rated as moderate.
+Devil's Thumb Lake Trail is a 13.3 mile moderately trafficked out and back trail located near Nederland, Colorado that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail.

 Devil's Thumb Pass from the Hessie Trailhead The hike to Devil's Thumb Lake is a wonderful hike for those who are able to make the journey.
 Although there are other, much shorter routes to the pass, none offer the scenery that you will encounter on this particular route.
 It is rated as moderate due to the length of the hike and the fact that you will ascend approx. 2400 feet (add another 800ft if you choose to climb to the top of the pass).
 I've also rated this as a full day hike as you will definately want to take your time so you don't miss any of the wonderful sights this trail has to offer.
 Bring your camera, an extra battery, and several memory cards (extra film if you still use film) as there will be plenty to take pictures of.

 Good hike, easy way to get there from Denver is get on hwy 40 nb, make a right turn into county road 8 and go about 30-40 mins on a mild dirt road.
 Parking spots are limited so get there relatively early.
 Trails starts out easy and then begins to get tough around 1.5 miles in.
 At around 2.75 miles, we had to cross a nice sized snowfield.
 As we started around 9am the snow was still hard, but when we were coming back down, it became soft and slushy.

 The views at the top were amazing and be ready for a nice gain in elevation